watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

 - Optional: In "Assistant says", put `Searching for: ${query_text}`.
 - In "And then", select "Use an extension", select the extension you made back in step 2, and select the search endpoint and set the `query` parameter to the `query_text` session variable and the `cx` parameter to an *Expression* setting the value to the `Programmable Search Engine ID` you obtained during the pre-requisites step.
 - In new step, Store the results returned by extension (success or failure) in variable `extension_result`.
-- In next steps, call the `Process Result` and `Filtered Search` action to do further processing on the results stored in previous step.
+- In next steps, call the `Process Result` action to do further processing on the results stored in previous step.
+- If you are planning for advanced `Filtered Search` action.
+Then you need to add extra step asking user the type of filter they want to apply on the result.
   ![Search Action](./assets/search_action.gif)<br>

 #### Process Result